 Easier said than done.
 If the stock market fell 20% this year, would you buy more stock or sell some of your position (potentially at a big loss)?
 It’s a lot harder if you consider that you can’t know where the bottom is.
 The market could fall another 20% or more!

 Most investors become more risk averse as their net worth increases.
 Once you have more money than you need, you focus on not losing it.
+Consistency is also very important.
+If a position falls 50%, it will have to increase 100% just to get back to where you started.

 Whatever your risk tolerance, you should probably take less risk as you get closer to retirement.
 If risk-taking leads to losses, a young investor has more time to recover via investment, income, and cost reduction through lifestyle changes.